nhoffman/ungapatchka/README.rst

 with contents as follows:

 * ``dev`` - development tools not essential for the primary functionality of the application.
 * ``doc`` - files related to project documentation.
 * ``ungapatchka`` - the Python package implementing most of the project functionality.
 This subdirectory is installed to the system.
-You will want to rename this.
 * ``testfiles`` - files and data used for testing.
 * ``tests`` - subpackage implementing unit tests.

+Note that ``kapow`` and ``ungapatchka`` are placeholder names that are replaced with your script and project names during setup.

 execution
 =========